Aseedholm/Pumpkin-Brush/FinalProject/README.md

 - [x] [Final Deliverable](FinalDeliverable.md) - (April 18)
 - [x] Fill out the team assessment form here: TBD

+## Logistics

+- Work with your team to ensure everyone has a way to work on this codebase with a common set of tools.
+- Everyone should make code contributions to the repository (i.e. everyone should have some commits in the project log)
+- See the project timeline

 ## Notes on working in teams